Queuety

 "queue": "emails",

-"error_message": "Connection timed out",
+"error_message": "Connection timed out"

-"timestamp": "2025-03-15T14:30:00+00:00"
+"timestamp": "2025-03-15T14:30:00Z"

 }

-For workflow events:
+For workflow failures:

 {